ReduxFlakes/website/src/journey/about.md

 ## The webmaster

 Hi, my name is ReduxFlakes.
 I'm a software developer and designer from Portugal.
 I love music, programming (I'm bad at it though), design (web and software), gaming, and retro tech.
-I'm an advocate on privacy (although I'm not the most hardcore), FLOSS and freedom of speech.
+I'm an advocate for privacy (although I'm not the most hardcore), FLOSS and freedom of speech.

 I mostly do websites, design mockups of software, music remastering (that I upload to [YouTube](https://www.youtube.com/@reduxflakes)), and other projects that I'll never released because I'm too ambitious and I procrastinate a lot :p.